luma-lapinamk/miika-math/notebooks/binomial_distr.md

 &= \frac{3125}{15552} \\ \\
 &= 0.200 \ldots \end{align}$

-Looking at the values we can say that there are 15 different ways (combinations) of getting two sixes, one sixth of a change of getting a six on a cast and five sixth of a change of not getting a six.
+Looking at the values we can say that there are 15 different ways (combinations) of getting two sixes, one sixth of a chance of getting a six on a cast and five sixth of a chance of not getting a six.

 ```{figure-md} bin_distr_example1
 <img src="../images/probstat/bin_distr_example1.png" alt="Binomial distribution of six dice casts" class="bg-primary mb-1" width="600px" align="center">